nellileinonen/metro-info/README.md

 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view the app in browser.
+Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

-Enjoy your metro timetable!
+Enjoy your metro timetable! :train2: